girirajvyas/java-concurrency/README.md

 ## Agenda

 - Understanding concurrency, Threading and synchronization
-- Implement the Producer/Consumer pattern using wait notify
+- Implementing the Producer/Consumer pattern using wait/notify
 - Ordering read and write operations on a multicore CPUs
 - Implementing a Thread safe singleton on a multicore CPUs